Oloye-Dev/Woocommerce-products-carousel/readme.txt

 = Usage =

-Add this shortcode in any page, post, or widget:
+AUsage example is by adding the shortcode in any page, post, or widget:

 [product_image_carousel category="shirts,men" limit="8"]